IKEA: Labour practices

 During the 1980s, IKEA kept its costs down by using production facilities in East Germany.
 A portion of the workforce at those factories consisted of political prisoners.
 This fact, revealed in a report by Ernst & Young commissioned by the company, resulted from the intermingling of criminals and political dissidents in the state-owned production facilities IKEA contracted with, a practice which was generally known in West Germany.
 IKEA was one of a number of companies, including West German firms, which benefited from this practice.
 The investigation resulted from attempts by former political prisoners to obtain compensation.
-In November 2012, IKEA admitted being aware at the time of the possibility of use of forced labor and failing to exercise sufficient control to identify and avoid it.
+In November 2012, IKEA admitted being aware at the time of the possibility of use of forced labour and failing to exercise sufficient control to identify and avoid it.
 A summary of the Ernst & Young report was released on 16 November 2012.

 In 2018, Ikea was accused of union busting when employees sought to organize, using such tactics as captive audience meetings.

 IKEA was named one of the 100 Best Companies for Working Mothers in 2004 and 2005 by Working Mothers magazine.
 It ranked 80 in Fortune's 200 Best Companies to Work For in 2006 and in October 2008, IKEA Canada LP was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc.

 Environmental initiatives

 Umbrella initiatives

 After initial environmental issues like the highly publicized formaldehyde scandals in the early 1980s and 1992, IKEA took a proactive stance on environmental issues and tried to prevent future incidents through a variety of measures.
 In 1990, IKEA invited Karl-Henrik Robèrt, founder of the Natural Step, to address its board of directors.
 Robert's system conditions for sustainability provided a strategic approach to improving the company's environmental performance.
 In 1990, IKEA adopted the Natural Step framework as the basis for its environmental plan.
 This led to the development of an Environmental Action Plan, which was adopted in 1992.
-The plan focused on structural change, allowing IKEA to "maximize the impact of resources invested and reduce the energy necessary to address isolated issues."
+The plan focused on structural change, allowing IKEA to "maximize the impact of resources invested and reduce the energy necessary to address isolated issues".
 The environmental measures taken include the following: